bkesterbyld/maroon-potato/src/pages/index.md

       - title: Collaborative and secure
         content: >
           Data sets managed in Above are visible and searchable without any technical skills or need for specialized database access.
-And data sets can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
+They can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
         actions: []
         media_position: right
         media_width: thirty-three